 The hot Florida weather makes access to a swimming pool more like a necessity than a luxury.
 Many private homes have pools, and so do apartment complexes, hotels, motels, and private clubs.
 Unfortunately, swimming pools can be hazardous, especially when the owners or operators do not take due care to prevent conditions that could be dangerous to pool visitors.

-When negligence may have contributed to a drowning, near-drowning, or other swimming pool accident that injured you or a loved one, you should speak with a skilled attorney from Kogan & DiSalvo.
+When negligence may have contributed to a drowning, near-drowning, or other swimming pool accident that injured you or a loved one, you should speak with a skilled premises liability attorney from Kogan & DiSalvo.
 A seasoned Delray Beach swimming pool accident lawyer could review the facts and circumstances of your case and advise whether you have a viable claim of negligence.
 If so, you may be able to seek money damages to compensate for your injuries.

 Statutes of limitations restrict the length of time an injured person can wait before filing a lawsuit.
-When the lawsuit involves a claim seeking damages for personal injuries, Florida’s statute of limitations is generally four years from the date of the injury.
+When the lawsuit involves a claim seeking damages for personal injuries, Florida’s statute of limitations is generally two years from the date of the injury.
 If death results from an accident, the family typically has only two years from date of death to bring a wrongful death lawsuit.
 There are exceptions to these deadlines.